Moon Magic 101: A Beginner’s Guide to Lunar Spirituality

 Does my altar need to be permanent?

 No. Portable altars in boxes, trays, or drawstring bags work beautifully.
 Set up when you practice, pack away when done.
 Many practitioners who share living spaces use this approach.
+We covered A Beginner’s Guide to Hellenic Paganism: in depth if you want the full picture.

 Can I use my moon altar for other magic?